RobotLocomotion/drake/tools/workspace/vtk/README.md

 this_file_dir = Path(__file__).parent.absolute()

-# NOTE: update "x" to wherever you have extracted the VTK .tar.gz.
+# NOTE: update "vtk_extract" to wherever you have extracted the VTK .tar.gz.
-lib_dir = this_file_dir / "x" / "lib"
+lib_dir = this_file_dir / "vtk_extract" / "lib"
 for lib in sorted(lib_dir.glob("*.so")):
     if lib.name.lower() == lib.name:
         vsep = "*" * 44